-The Node’s closest rival, the Audiolab 6000N Play, which knocked the Node 2i off its pedestal during last year’s What Hi-Fi?
-Awards season, doesn’t have one either.
-But as we position the two beside one another in our test room, we soon realise similarities are harder to find between their sonic characters – even if they clearly share talent as very capable performers at this level.
+The Node’s closest rivals, the new Cambridge Audio MXN10 (£449 / $499 / AU$899) and the older Audiolab 6000N Play, the latter of which knocked the Node 2i off its pedestal in a previous What Hi-Fi?
+Awards season, don't have displays either.
+But as we position them next to one another in our test room, we soon realise similarities are harder to find between their sonic characters – even if they clearly share talent as very capable performers at this level.
 The Audiolab delivers a broader, more open sonic canvas onto which it expresses music with finesse and agreeable even-handedness, while the Bluesound is more direct, slightly warmer in tone and with an insatiable appetite for rhythms.

 We play Ludovico Einaudi’s Einaudi: Seven Days Walking / Day 1 - Golden Butterfly from the composer’s newly released Cinema album, and through the Audiolab the piano notes are precise-sounding, plotted in a soundstage that’s not short of space and breadth.
 We wish the Bluesound displayed a little more of the latter – especially during times we play denser tracks such as Mogwai’s Here We, Here We, Here We Go Forever, which can sound a little messy through the smaller-scale Node.